JanBezler/SE_ModDataSync/README.md

-Python Tool, which i used to update changes in XML files of Space Engineers game to Google SpreedSheet
+Python Tool, which i used to update changes in XML files of Space Engineers game to Google SpreadSheet